-I've been hired to shoot the 2014 version of Vancouver's Wallpaper* City Guide!
+I've been hired to shoot the 2014 edition of Vancouver's Wallpaper* City Guide!

 I'll be photographing the cool spots all over the city, including but not limited to; hotels, restaurants, galleries, attractions and architecture, beaches and businesses.